With 3-run 9th, Giants beat Rockies for 11th straight time

 San Francisco is 16-3 at Coors Field dating to Sept.
 6, 2021, and has won eight straight in Denver.
 That streak was in jeopardy until a late rally against Colorado closer Pierce Johnson (0-3).

-Johnson walked the first two batters and Crawford doubled to right-center field to tie it.
+Johnson walked the first two batters and Crawford doubled on an 0-2 pitch to right-center field to tie it.
 LaMonte Wade Jr.'s sacrifice fly put the Giants ahead and Joc Pederson's run-scoring single capped the rally.

+"I've faced Pierce a handful of times now so I know what what he has," Crawford said.
+"Not trying to do too much in that situation and just get the barrel on the ball.
+Fortunately, LaMonte had a good at-bat after me."

 Conforto got the Giants within a run in the sixth when he homered following a triple by J.D.
 Davis to end starter Chase Anderson's day.